 - Less heavy: Has a lower weight even though it has a lens build in (unlike the A7R III).

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - More affordable: Was introduced at a lower price, despite coming with a build-in lens.

 - More heavily discounted: Has been around for much longer (launched in May 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the A7R III is the clear winner of the match-up (17 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A7R III is the clear winner of the match-up (16 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.